Comparative Risk Assessment Framework and Tools (CRAFT)

 CRAFT guides users through a step-by-step process that includes examining the values placed on forests and how these values are likely to be affected by the interactions of management decisions and future uncertainties.
 Users can then address uncertainties head-on in a systematic and quantitative way for a direct examination of risk.
 Finally, CRAFT allows users to synthesize their findings throughout the process so that trade-offs between competing values that are implicit in any decision are revealed.
 All of this and more is streamlined within a standard and time-tested approach to forest planning.

-"Crafting Better Decisions" by Jeff Hicks and Todd Pierce from UNCA's NEMAC appears in the Fall 2009 issue of ArcUser magazine.
-Read the article here.
+"Crafting Better Decisions" by Jeff Hicks and Todd Pierce, formerly with UNCA's NEMAC, appeared in the Fall 2009 issue of ArcUser magazine.